openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/container_image_prepare.rst

 the specified registry.
 The resulting image parameters will also be modified to refer to the images in `push_destination` instead of `namespace`.

+.. admonition:: Stein and newer
+   :class: stein

+   Prior to Stein, Docker Registry v2 (provided by "Docker Distribution" package), was the service running on tcp 8787.
+   In Stein it has been replaced with an Apache vhost called "image-serve", which serves the containers on tcp 8787 and supports podman or buildah pull commands.
+Though podman or buildah tag, push, and commit commands are not supported, they are not necessary because the same functionality may be achieved through use of the "sudo openstack tripleo container image prepare" commands described in this document.

 Running container image prepare ...............................
 The prepare operations are run at the following times: